 As the weather was perfect for being outside, not too hot, but dry and not too windy, it was busy.
 But not so busy that they couldn’t go on the equipment they wanted.
 It turned out there was also a paddling pool area there, so next time if it’s warm, we’ll definitely have to take a towel and swim shorts/top although as Stratford gets manic when the weather is beautiful, I would expect the park would get ridiculously busy at weekends when we’d be likely to go.

 The boys also ventured towards the zipwire.
 N’s never had a go before, mainly because I’ve never thought he’d hold on, plus it’s hard if you’re on your own to get a child lifted on and launched at one end, and then get down to the end to help them off.
-So with 3 adults, there wasn’t really an excuse to let them have a go.
+So with 3 adults, there wasn’t really an excuse not to let them have a go.

 All three loved it, and had a couple of goes each, standing in line.
 I’m thinking in future, I need to get better at moving around to take photos, as they always seemed to twist around the wrong way